Tipoff is set for 8 p.m.

-Photos from Marshall men's basketball game against Morehead State on Nov.
-16, 2016 at the Cam Henderson Center.
+Photos of Marshall men's basketball against UTEP on Jan.
+28, 2017 at the Cam Henderson Center.
+Photos by Rick Haye.

-Marshall men's basketball against West Virginia State on Nov.
-3, 2016 at the Cam Henderson Center
+Marshall men's basketball photos against UTSA on Jan.
+26, 2017 at the Cam Henderson Center.
+Photos by Rick Haye.

 2015-16 (JUNIOR): 2015-16 Preseason All-Conference USA Selection … received Mike D'Antoni "Mr. Marshall" Award from Herd coaches ... became Marshall’s 50th 1,000-point scorer (Dec.
 17, against West Virginia) … passed coach Dan D’Antoni (1,109) and Mike D’Antoni (1,227) on the Herd’s all-time scoring chart … became the sixth player in program history to record at least 1,300 points and 700 rebounds in his career, alongside Charlie Slack, Hal Greer, George Stone, Russell Lee and J.R.
 VanHoose … one of three Herd players to start all 33 games … posted six double-doubles, second-most on team … third on team with 14.2 points per game … averaged 6.6 rebounds, 3.0 assists and 1.1 steals per game … team-high field goal percentage (55.4, 168-of-303) … shot 32.8 percent from long range and 64.7 percent from the free throw line … named to Global Sports Classic All-Tournament team … career-high 27 points against N.C.
 Central (Dec.
 14), 11 free throws made against WVU (Dec.
 17), eight assists versus FIU (Jan.
 9) … 24 games in double-figure scoring with six 20-point games … six games with 10 or more rebounds … six games with five or more assists.